 Looking to the Future

 Pamela Perlich is the director of demographic research at the Kem C. Gardner Policy Institute.
 She projects Utah’s population to exceed five million by 2050.
 The ever-growing population creates a huge demand for more and more new constructions and homes for sale.

 The long-term economic impact of COVID-19 is not yet known, and we know that economic recovery is usually not instant.
 Growth can, however, be accelerated and Utah is in the right position to boom.
 Little Big Homes marks the third quarter growth in three years (2021) to be up as compared to historic data, and that gives us all the impression that things are still going strong.

 The Part Homie Plays

 Regardless of the economic climate, saving money while buying or selling is always a smart personal financial decision.
-Everyday, Homie saves customers thousands of dollars in real estate commissions by offering listing services for a low flat fee and refunding buyers up to $5k to put toward their closing costs.
+Everyday, Homie saves customers thousands of dollars in real estate commissions by offering listing services for a low flat fee and refunding buyers a rebate of up to $2,500.

 Learn More About Homie